daniel-conclux/discord-ascendancy-nuker-mkii/README.md

 # ASCENDANCY NUKER MKII – TRANSCENDENCE EDITION
 Developed by Daniel Conclux of Hyperion Ascendancy

-By utilizing this program, you agree to the regulations of the Hyperion Ascendancy.
-Any violations may result in punishment and disciplinary actions.
+By utilizing this program, you unconditionally assent to the Hyperion Ascendancy's Regulations.
+Any subsequent violations or non-compliance shall result in immediate disciplinary measures and severe systemic repercussions.

 ------------------------------------------------------------